Swagatika-Meher/msvsd2bitcomp/Week_4/README.md

 It has been noticed that the post-layout simulation [using ALIGN] result is **same** as the pre-layout simulation result of 1-bit ADC.
 Though because of capacitance parasitics in the post-layout simulation, it is observed that less voltage swing as compare to pre-layout simulation.

+# Xschem: Pre-layout simulation of 1-bit Analog to Digital Converter with Ring Oscillator